 In this article, we’ll take you through a journey in Portugal as a digital nomad destination.

 Cost of Living in Portugal

-Portugal to this day amazes expats and digital nomads by how cheap it is.
+Portugal amazes expats and digital nomads with its affordability.
 Even compared with cheaper European countries like Spain, it still stands out.

 Below are a few approximate costs of a digital nomad in Portugal:

 - Meal for two at a mid-range restaurant: €25

 - Renting an apartment in Lisbon or Porto: €650-€850

 - Basic utilities and internet: €100